bhk/scam/reference.md

     > (f 1 2 3 4 nil nil)
     [3 4]

-Optional parameters may not be followed by non-optional parameters.
-"Rest" parameters (`...NAME`) are considered optional, and may appear only as the last of the formal parameter.
+"Rest" parameters (`...NAME`) may appear only as the last of the formal parameter.
+Optional parameters may not be followed by oher optional parameters or a rest parameter.

-Optional parameters may not be used with macros or inline functions.
+Rest parameters may not be used with macros or inline functions.

 #### Function Variables